fdicorato/mosaico/mosaico-sdk-py/doc-md/ontology.md

 # and registering the tag in the Serializable factory
 from my_project.custom_ontology import EnvironmentSensor

-from mosaicolabs.models import Message, Header from mosaicolabs.models import Time
+from mosaicolabs.models import Message, Header, Time

 # Instantiate your custom type
 meas = EnvironmentSensor(